 Hydration is key to surviving the Christmas party season.
 If you are drinking more alcohol you need to step up your hydration game because as we all know – it’s really dehydrating to our bodies.
-Without enough water we are unable to preform at our best.
+Without enough water, we are unable to perform at our best.
 Water is the easiest way to rehydrate, you could also enjoy coconut water, herbal teas, a freshly made vegetable juice.
 Aim to drink a minimum of 2 litres of water daily.

 - Eat at least 6 servings (fist size) of vegetables daily